Update: Monday, Aug. 20. 2018

 How does UT use personal information I provide?

-Additionally, third-party links may be added on to UT websites.
+Additionally, non-UT external site links may be published on UT websites.
 UT has no responsibility or liability for activities or content of linked websites.

 How does UT protect my information?

 Information Technology and Security (ITS) at UT manages multi-layered information security systems to safeguard information that is collected, which align with industry standard practices in providing protection against unauthorized disclosure.
 However, we cannot eliminate all privacy and security risks even with these systems in place.
 You accept and acknowledge such risks, including, but not limited to, the limitations of security and authentication measures and the chance that any information transferred via any official UT website or email may be susceptible to security risks.
 We will not be liable for damages of any kind associated with these security risks.

 ITS is certified against the international standard ISO/IEC 27001:2013 and operates a robust information security program that assists with meeting data security and privacy requirements such as PCI, HIPAA, GLBA, Red Flags Rule, et al.

 Users have the option to opt-out of Google advertising or visit Network Advertising Initiative (NAI).
 Opting-out of advertising or setting your browser to not accept cookies will not limit your ability to use any UT website.
 Users also have the option to opt-out of UT emails by contacting firstname.lastname@example.org.

 General Data Protection Regulations (GDPR) Compliance, European Economic Area Visitors/Customers only